-How do I download a file from the Internet?
+How do I download an app, file, or program from the Internet?

 The following example uses Microsoft Internet Explorer because it is one of the more familiar browsers.
 Although other browsers may not follow these steps exactly, this page should provide you with a good outline as to how a file is downloaded from the Internet.

 - To initiate a download from a website, you must first click on the link.
 A link is usually denoted by an icon or different colored text.

 - If the file you've downloaded is executable, double-click the icon to start the setup process.
 However, the majority of the time, a downloaded file is compressed and requires another program to extract the file's contents before setup can begin.
 Fortunately, this function is built into later versions of Windows.

 - Once the file has been extracted, double click the setup icon to install.

 Note: It is important to realize that files on the Internet may contain viruses or malware.
 The best method to protect yourself from this is to make sure you have an anti-virus and anti-malware program installed and make sure it is up to date.
 Additional information and help about computer viruses can be found on our virus help page.

 The link below allows you to practice downloading a file called file.com.
 This file is an executable file.
 It opens a window and displays a message indicating that it was successfully downloaded.
 Due to its programming, this file only works on computers running Microsoft Windows.